-The innocent victim asks the caching name server for the IP address of a site of interest, such as the IP address of their bank's website.
+An innocent victim then asks the caching name server for the IP address of a site of interest, such as the IP address of their bank's website.

 If the domain name of that site happens to be one that the attacker has poisoned, the victim is automatically and transparently misdirected to a website of the attacker's choice, rather than to their bank's real web site, and confidential data can then end up being lost.